ResultadosDigitais/hello-sec/README.md

 * HTTPS
 * Known password check

 You will have to create a simple binary (platform of your choice) to provide any server side functionality you may require.
 Please document steps to run the application.
-Your submission should be a link to your Github repository which you've already forked earlier together with the source code and binaries.

 * If you need to make any changes to help you debugging (such as adding logs or catching exceptions) we suggest you keep them so we can understand your thought process.